-Table 1: Mitigation hierarchy considered as part of the CWA development.
-Table 2: Summary of results of the field assessment of the seep wetland (FEN, 2024).
-Table 3: Summary of findings of the offset calculations for functional hectare equivalents.
-12 Table 4: Summary of findings of the offset calculations for habitat hectare equivalents.
-Table 5: Summary of findings of the offset target calculations for ecosystem conservation 19 Table 6: Summary of preliminary screening assessment of potential candidate offset sites.
+Table 1: Mitigation hierarchy considered as part of the CWA development.Table 2: Summary of results of the field assessment of the seep wetland (FEN, 2024).Table 3: Summary of findings of the offset calculations for functional hectare equivalents.Table 4: Summary of findings of the offset calculations for habitat hectare equivalents.Table 5: Summary of findings of the offset target calculations for ecosystem conservation.
+11 12 18 19 19 Table 6: Summary of preliminary screening assessment of potential candidate offset sites.
 Refer to Table F6 for further details on the various selection criteria.
-23 Table 7: Wetland offset target calculation.
-Table 8: Key rehabilitation objectives identified.
-26 Table 9: Key principles identified for the offset and rehabilitation framework to be implemented for the wetlands associated with the CWA development offset 28 Table 10: Specific mitigation measures related to the freshwater ecosystems of the target offset 29 Table 11: Relevant objectives and control measures to be implemented as part of the AIP species clearing.
-32 Table 12: Species that are suitable for use within the wetland during rehabilitation processes Table 13: Relevant objectives and control measures to be implemented as part of the rehabilitation of the wetlands associated with the target offset area (including the 41 Table 14: Budget Summary for the Wetland Offset and Ecological Compensation Initiative 52
+23 Table 7: Wetland offset target calculation 24 Table 8: Key rehabilitation objectives identified 26 Table 9: Key principles identified for the offset and rehabilitation framework to be implemented for the wetlands associated with the CWA development offset 28 Table 10: Specific mitigation measures related to the freshwater ecosystems of the target offset areas to be implemented during the rehabilitation of the wetlands 29 Table 11: Relevant objectives and control measures to be implemented as part of the AIP species clearing.
+32 Table 12: Species that are suitable for use within the wetland during rehabilitation processes 38 Table 13: Relevant objectives and control measures to be implemented as part of the rehabilitation of the wetlands associated with the target offset area (including the agricultural drain).
+41 Table 14: Budget Summary for the Wetland Offset and Ecological Compensation Initiative 52